virtualidentityag/hydra-youtube/README.md

 Installation & Documentation
 ----------------------------

-Unfortunately there does not exist a adopted documentation yet.
+Unfortunately an adopted documentation does not exit yet.
 For now please refer to the TwitterBundle (virtualidentityag/hydra-twitter) [documentation][1].

 Contributing